 This makes it very hard for a smartwatch to track your yoga activities.

 19. Make Calls and Sent SMS

-But in case of a standalone smartwatch, like smartphones, it can connect to a cellular network provider by bypassing smartphone.
+But in the case of a standalone smartwatch, like smartphones, it can connect to a cellular network provider by bypassing smartphones.
 As a result, you can do most of the stuff that you do with your smartphone.